Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   current framebuffer can be read in the shader.
 0 means framebuffer fetch is not supported.
 1 means that only the first render target can be read, and a larger value would mean that multiple render targets are supported.
+* ``PIPE_CAP_FBFETCH_COHERENT``: Whether framebuffer fetches from the fragment shader can be guaranteed to be coherent with framebuffer writes.
 * ``PIPE_CAP_TGSI_MUL_ZERO_WINS``: Whether TGSI shaders support the ``TGSI_PROPERTY_MUL_ZERO_WINS`` shader property.
 * ``PIPE_CAP_DOUBLES``: Whether double precision floating-point operations